Dev Guide

 Build a sample app from start to finish in Optimizely Connect Platform (OCP).

-Build a sample app from start to finish in Optimizely Connect Platform (OCP) that allows customers to sync data from an Azure storage account to Optimizely Data Platform (ODP).
+Build a sample app in Optimizely Connect Platform (OCP) that lets customers synchronize data from an Azure storage account to Optimizely Data Platform (ODP).

 You will learn how to: